Music of Final Fantasy VIII: Eyes on Me

-A dance remix of the song was included on the Japanese release of Wong's 2000 album Fable.
-Remixes also appeared in Toshiba EMI's Dancemania series.
+A happy hardcore remix was recorded for the 2000 Dancemania compilation Speed 4, and on the Dancemania Speed Best 2001 of the Dancemania Speed series.
+There is another dance remix of the song made by Almighty, later included on the Japanese release of Wong's 2000 album Fable, Dancemania X5, and Dancemania Diamond Complete Edition (Millennium Hits Collection).
 In 2004, a Japanese-language version entitled "Summer Album" (夏のアルバム, "Natsu no Arubamu") with lyrics by Kazushige Nojima was included on Final Fantasy Song Book: Mahoroba.